skbly7/django-cas2/README.md

 incompatible with the renew feature mentioned above, hence CAS_GATEWAY will be silently ignored and no gateway option sent to the CAS server if CAS_RENEW is set.

+NOTE: setting CAS_GATEWAY will add a 'cas_gw=1' parameter to the service URL to identify failed gateway requests as such, possibly interfering with any existing parameter with that name.

 `CAS_REDIRECT_URL: '/'`

 Default URL to redirect to after login and logout when there is no referrer or next